Animals on Campus

 - Helping persons with psychiatric or neurological disabilities by prevented or interrupted impulsive or destructive behaviors.

-services, programs, or activities.
-If such behavior or condition persists, the owner
+in services, programs, or activities.
+If such behavior or condition persists, the

 is rectified.